thinkshout/mandrill/README.txt

 default template, or you can clone the Template Map for each module/key pair and assign them individually.

+You should also consider enabling the css-inline feature in your Mandrill account under Settings -> Sending Options.
+For more info, see "http://help.mandrill.com/entries/24460141-Does-Mandrill-inline-CSS-automatically-".

 ## REPORTS
 The mandrill_reports sub-module provides reports on various metrics.
 It may take a long time to load.
 This module is due for some attention.